Sermonette: A Root of Bitterness

 Given 10-Sep-16; 19 minutes

-Bill Onisick, reviewing five daily meditation exercises adapted from Shawn Achor's book titled The Happiness Advantage— (1) grounding ourselves with expectation, (2) doing small acts of kindness to others, (3) reflecting on things for which we are thankful, (4) maintaining gratitude, and (5) bearing positive spiritual fruit—insists that, if we abide in Christ, maintaining a consistent gratitude attitude, we will become offended less and will overcome Satan's kill-joy tactics.
+Shawn Achor's book titled The Happiness Advantage gives five daily meditation exercises: (1) grounding ourselves with expectation, (2) doing small acts of kindness to others, (3) reflecting on things for which we are thankful, (4) maintaining gratitude, and (5) bearing positive spiritual fruit.
+If we abide in Christ, maintaining a consistent gratitude attitude, we will become offended less and will overcome Satan's kill-joy tactics.
 If, on the other hand, we become prickly to others, others will show prickliness to us.
 Satan's most emulated tactic among brethren is to accuse and judge, reaping a bumper crop of unreconciled conflict.
 The prince of the power of the air wants us to have bitterness, resentment, and hostility between brethren just as he has produced those attitudes throughout the entire world.
 If we do not produce God's fruit, we will automatically produce Satan's fruit.
 Consequently, we need to retrain our minds to have more gratitude, applying it to others by practicing forgiveness, making peace with others, thereby emulating our sovereign God.
 If we stubbornly refuse to forgive others, we ironically clutch in our hands the key to our own prison cell.
 Only by letting go of the poisonous root of bitterness can we become like our Elder Brother, Jesus Christ, and our Heavenly Father.